Stardate: Revised stardate

-At 8:00 pm, on March 8, 2023, Star Trek: Picard gave a stardate of 78183.10.
-The calendar date in the episode was also on March 8, but in 2401.
-0.18310 of a year, from the beginning, is nearly 67 days, which is March 8, suggesting a more systematic usage than previously.
-The calendar date in the episode was also on March 8, but in 2401.
+On March 9, 2023, Star Trek: Picard gave a stardate of 78183.10.
+This indicates a continuity with TNG.
+Each stardate increment represents one milliyear, with 78 years in 2401, counted from 2323.
+The decimal represents a fractional day.
+Thus, stardates are a composition of two types of decimal time.
+In the twenty-first century, this would indicate 78 years from 1945.

 Decimal point

 Stardates usually are expressed with a single decimal digit, but sometimes with more than one.
-For instance, The Next Generation episode,"The Child", displays the stardate 42073.1435.
+For instance, The Next Generation episode, "The Child", displays the stardate 42073.1435.
 According to The Star Trek Guide, the official writers' guide for the original series: